SighingSnow/sighingsnow.github.io/about.md

 ## Intro

-I am a master student in Big Data Research Center at Chongqing Institute of Green and Intelligent Technology, University of Chinese Academy of Sciences, advised by [Hong Xie](https://hongxie.github.io/).
+I am a PhD student in SAIS(School of Advanced Interdisciplinary Studies), University of Chinese Academy of Sciences, advised by Mingsheng Shang.
 I'm currently doing some work in LLM and out-of-distribution field.
 Also I am very interested in Computer Graphics.

 ---